aoterodelaroza/acpdb/README.md

 key (`set.s`) or ID (`set.i`), write only the din files for those sets.
 Use method `method.s` (key) or `method.i` (ID) to write the reference values in the din files, or 0 if method is not given or evaluations are not available with that method.
+The din file must have the `fieldasrxn` keyword defined.
+See [DIN File Format](#din-file-format) for details on the syntax of din files.

 ### Inserting Data (elements)